tailless/webvr/README.md

-# Coding in three dimensions
+# Coding in Three Dimensions

-Introduction to Web 3d & WebVR
+Introduction to 3d, WebGL & WebVR.

 Welcome..

-## coding 3D for the browser - the set up :
+## 3D in Javascript - set up :

 ### What is [Three.js](https://threejs.org/) ? :

 A javascript 3d library, that abstracts away the complexities of coding 3d in javascript -  by [Mr. Doob](http://mrdoob.com/)

 How to get it :

 - [download](https://threejs.org/build/three.min.js) just the minified build file.
 - [download](https://github.com/mrdoob/three.js/archive/master.zip) entire library, to explore the source and examples.
 - use npm